 Daniel Naroditsky, an American chess grandmaster, commentator, and online chess educator, died at the age of 29 in October 2025.
-A medical examiner’s report released in January 2026 by the Mecklenburg County Medical Examiner’s Office in North Carolina determined that his death was accidental and resulted from a cardiac arrhythmia, an abnormal heartbeat associated with an underlying inflammatory condition known as systemic sarcoidosis.
-The report also noted the presence of several substances in his system, including methamphetamine and kratom-related compounds, which were considered contributing factors but not at lethal levels.
+According to a medical examiner’s report released in January 2026 by the Mecklenburg County Medical Examiner’s Office in North Carolina, his death was classified as accidental and resulted from a cardiac arrhythmia, an abnormal heartbeat associated with an underlying inflammatory condition known as systemic sarcoidosis.
+The report further noted the presence of several substances in his system, which investigators stated were not present at independently lethal levels and were evaluated only in the context of overall cardiac risk.

 Naroditsky was a prominent figure in the chess world, achieving the title of grandmaster, one of the highest distinctions in chess, at a relatively young age.
 He became known not just for competitive play but also for his work as a commentator and educator, gaining a substantial global following through platforms such as YouTube and Twitch.
 His efforts contributed to popularising chess, particularly speed chess, during a period of increased online engagement.